pi-lar/neuropil/doc/source/protocol.token.rst

 The chapters above have described the measures how you can authenticate and authorize token, but we have not yet covered how you can use tokens for accounting purposes.
 But basically it is very easy.

-An identity e.g. could create and send an accounting token for the messages and message intents it has recieved, just by copying its own message intent
+An identity e.g. could create and send an accounting token for the messages and message intents it has received, just by copying its own message intent

 .. code-block:: c